 Personal Small Business Corporate & Institutional About Us

 With Zelle® and PNC, sending money is easy.
-With just an email address or U.S. mobile phone number, you can quickly send money to people you trust, regardless of where they bank in the U.S.
+With just an email address or U.S. mobile phone number, you can quickly send money to people you know and trust, regardless of where they bank in the U.S.

 You can use your existing PNC Virtual Wallet® or PNC Personal Checking account.
-If you do not have a Virtual Wallet account or a PNC Personal Checking account, apply for one here »
+If you do not have a Virtual Wallet or a PNC Personal Checking account, apply for one here »

 A PNC Online Banking